-1. When a drop-off is shielded, a guardrail or barrier is usually set closer to the road, which increases the probability of impacting the guardrail or barrier.
-Also, these shields generally require the ends to be treated, which also needs to be taken into consideration.
-The Roadside Design Guide and its ROADSIDE 5.0 program should be used to evaluate the benefits of shielding a drop-off.
-The global parameters needed to run the ROADSIDE 5.0 program are listed in Section 23.2.2 of this volume.
+When a drop-off is shielded, a guardrail or barrier is usually set closer to the road, which increases the probability of impacting the guardrail or barrier.
+These shields generally require the ends to be treated, which also needs to be taken into consideration.
+Refer to Section 23.5 of this volume for guidance on evaluating the benefits of shielding a drop-off.